 The mile-long to-do list can feel like it’s all too much.
 For many women, the weight of it all causes catastrophic thinking and stress, anxiety or even depression, mental health conditions that are often made worse when dealing with stress.

 But you’re not alone in thinking there’s just way too much to do and not enough time to do it.
-Maintaining your mental health and finding techniques for daily stress management can be a real struggle in these times of overwhelm and stress.
+Maintaining your mental health and finding techniques for daily stress management can be a real struggle in these times of extreme overwhelm.